SEO: Local Search 101 for Local Businesses

 Relevance

 Connects searches with answers.
-This is the goal of Google’s local search algorithm to connect searchers with answers.
+The goal of Google’s local search algorithm is to connect searchers with answers.
 For example, when a consumer is searching for a nearby chiropractor or childcare options, they should get the best options.
 As a business, it’s important to maintain a Google business listing with relevant information about your business and images.
 As a result, you can guarantee that potential customers looking for services like yours find you instead of maybe your competitor, who is not open or whose reputation is not the best.

 Distance